This content mentions depression, which some people may find triggering.

 Adults with depression are twice as likely to smoke as adults without depression.
 Most people start to smoke before showing signs of depression, so it’s unclear whether smoking leads to depression or depression encourages people to start smoking.
 It’s most likely that there is a complex relationship between the two.

 Nicotine stimulates the release of the chemical dopamine in the brain.
 Dopamine is involved in triggering positive feelings.
-It is often found to be low in people with depression, who may then use cigarettes as a way of temporarily increasing their dopamine supply.
-However, smoking encourages the brain to switch off its own mechanism for making dopamine so in the long term the supply decreases, which in turn prompts people to smoke more.
+It is often found to be low in people with depression, who may then use cigarettes to temporarily increase their dopamine supply.
+However, smoking encourages the brain to switch off its mechanism for making dopamine, so in the long term, the supply decreases, which in turn prompts people to smoke more.

 Smoking and schizophrenia

 People with schizophrenia are three times more likely to smoke than other people and tend to smoke more heavily.
 It’s likely this is because people with schizophrenia use smoking to control or manage some of the symptoms associated with their illness and reduce some of the side effects of their medication.